mcaliman/mcaliman.github.io/_posts/en/jekyll/2017-09-17-github-pages-does-not-update-my-site-with-jekyll.md

 ---
 layout: post
-lang: en
-title: "Github pages does not update my site with jekyll."
+title: Github pages does not update my site with jekyll.
-excerpt: "Joys and sorrows of maintaining your own site with Jekyll."
+excerpt: Joys and sorrows of maintaining your own site with Jekyll.
-category: Miscellaneous
+category: Jekyll
 date:   2017-09-16 22:45:33
 modified: 2017-09-17 09:00:33
 comments: true